Valenzuela, Spain: Geography

-Hydrogaphy
+Hydrography

 Due to the low amount of rainfall, it needs to be supplied with drinking water from the Quiebrajano river swamp.
 The spring water that traditionally fed the fountain and the pillars is currently used to irrigate the orchards near the village and fill a cistern, which is available to farmers.
 This spring is born on the northern slope of Cerro Boyero.
 On the other slopes springs flow with less flow: Pozo Nuevo, La Añora and La Viña.
 The water in most other wells is brackish.

 Streams are usually dry for most of the year.
 The most abundant is that of the Saladillo, which receives water from everyone else.
 It is born in the eastern part of Cerro Boyero, forms the limit along 4 km with the province of Jaén.
 On the left, the Huertas stream, the La Silera slope and the Terreros stream flow into the municipality.
 In the municipality of Porcuna, one kilometer from the provincial limit receives the flow of the Algarbe stream.

 The basin of the stream of the Huertas is constituted by the northern slope of Cerro Boyero.
 The central current is joined by the one that comes from Las Erillas, to the East, and the one from Arroyazo, to the West.

 The slope of La Silera collects water the western slope of Cerro Boyero and the eastern slope of Los Terreros.
 Los Terreros stream receives water from that hill.

 The Algarbe stream is born at the end of Baena and runs through Valenzuela along 2 km through its lowest zone.
 Receive by the South the Carrasco stream, which forms the limit with that term.

 Source for Relief and Hydrography: Cartographic Base of Andalusia.
 Institute of Statistics and Cartography of Andalusia.